nassibnassar/yamz/doc/sphinx/seaice.rst

 ===================

-In this index, you can find documentation of the various thingys that comprise the package.
+In this index, you can find documentation of the various components which comprise the package.

 .. toctree::
    :maxdepth: 2